Frequently Asked Questions about Timber Casualty Losses

 When can I deduct the casualty loss?

-Generally with a casualty loss, the deduction is taken the year in which the loss occurs.
-However, an exception exists when the president designates a disaster area.
-Taxpayers with losses within a declared disaster area may elect to treat the loss as if it had occurred in the preceding taxable year.
+Generally, with a casualty loss, the deduction is taken the year in which the loss occurs.
+However, taxpayers with losses within a presidentially declared disaster area may elect to treat the loss as if it had occurred in the preceding taxable year.
 If the past year’s tax return has already been filed, the taxpayer may file an amended return for a refund.
 See Tax Topic 308 Amended Returns on the IRS website (www.irs.gov) for details.
 If you file an amended federal return, file an amended state return, as well.

 How can I claim depletion of timber basis?